i2thesecond/StockSentimentAnalyzer/docs/userstories/README.md

 Mitigation criteria:

 * Role-permissions allow only administrator roles from modifying app data.
-* Django's web application security features prevent web application attacks, such as
+* Django's web application security features prevent web application attacks.

 Mis-user story: As a **malicious user**, I want to **Disrupt web services** so I can **prevent other user's from using the application**.

 Mitigation criteria:

 * Server DDoS protection
-* Password protect services and implement 2f authentication, such as Twitter Developer credentials.
+* Password protect services and implement 2f authentication on Twitter Developer credentials.

 ## Story 3